xebialabs/stitch-tutorial/README.md

 # 'Stitch tutorial' repository

-Note: This repository shall only be used with the Stitch tutorial [https://link].
+Note: This repository shall only be used with the [Stitch tutorial](./tutorial.md).
 Not for use in production scenarios.

 Customizations available for deployments to Kubernetes: